jmrlly/MovemberLeaderboard/README.md

 # MovemberLeaderboard
-A leaderboard to track our the running commitments we made
+A leaderboard to track the Movember running commitments we made.